Congregation of the Servants of the Paraclete: Founding

-Treatment of sexually abusive priests

 Although Fitzgerald started the Servants of the Paraclete to assist priests who were struggling with alcohol and substance abuse problems, he soon began receiving priests who had sexually abused minors.
 Initially, Fitzgerald attempted to treat such priests using the same spiritual methods that he used with others.
 By 1948, Fitzgerald had set a policy whereby he refused to take priests who were sexually attracted to children.
 In a letter sent to a priest in 1948 Fitzgerald said "It is now a fixed policy of our house to refuse problem cases that involve abnormalities of sex."
 The policy was changed, possibly at the insistence of bishops, because Fr.
 Gerald's letters reveal that he had indeed offered help to several priests with such sexual problems in the years between 1948 and his death in 1969.

 In a 1964 letter to Bishop Joseph Durick of Nashville, Tennessee, Fitzgerald expressed "growing concern" about the dramatic change in the nature of problems that were being referred to his order:

 May I take this occasion to bring to your attention what is a growing concern to many of us here in the States.
 When I was ordained, forty three years ago, homosexuality was a practically unknown rarity.
 Today it is rampant among men.
 And whereas seventeen years ago eight out of ten problems here [at the Paraclete facility, Via Coeli] would represent the alcoholic, now in the last year or so our admission ratio would be approximately 5-2-3: five being alcoholic, two would be what we call "heart cases" (natural affection towards women) and three representing aberrations involving homosexuality.
 More alarming still is that among these of the 3 out of 10 class, 2 out of 3 have been young priests.

 Fitzgerald became increasingly convinced even then that such priests could not be cured, could not be trusted to maintain celibacy and should be laicized even against their will.
 Moreover, Fitzgerald opposed vehemently the return of sexual abusers to duties as priests in parish situations.
 Although some bishops refused to hire sexually abusive priests based on Fitzgerald's refusal to recommend them for parish duties, others ignored Fitzgerald's advice.
 In general, it appears that bishops chose to ignore Fitzgerald's recommendations, preferring to rely on the advice of medical and psychological experts who asserted that treatment was feasible.